FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 The test report MUST make it clear what specific quantity is used as Goal Width.

-{::comment}

-    TODO-P2: Comment: While not needed for precision purposes larger-than-width result (e.g. when time is up) is still an Irregular result, so this is the way to make sure it looks irregular in report.

-{:/comment}

-It is RECOMMENDED to set the Goal Width (as relative difference) value to a value no smaller than the Goal Loss Ratio.
+It is RECOMMENDED to set the Goal Width (as relative difference) value to a value no lower than the Goal Loss Ratio.
 If the reason is not obvious, see the details in [Generalized Throughput](#generalized-throughput).

 ### Goal Initial Trial Duration

-{::comment}

-    TODO-P0: review updated definition, check if any informal explanation is needed.

-{:/comment}

 Definition:

-Minimum value for Trial Duration required for classifying the Load as any Bound.
+Minimal value for Trial Duration suggested to use for this goal.
+If present, this value MUST be positive.

 Discussion: